 Dear Friends in Christ,

-Blessings on you and your family, and may we experience the peace and joy of the Risen Christ in our hearts and home.
+Please be assured of my blessings for you and your family, and may we experience the peace of the risen Christ in our hearts.

 My prayers and best wishes for a blessed Easter to all of you.